cober2019/ACIApps/README.rst

 Usage
 ______

-Launch the App using run.py in the maine folder.
+Launch the App using run.py in the main folder.
 To access the app use http://127.0.0.1:5000/

 Description:
 _______